abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2100)](https://user-images.githubusercontent.com/120498080/208252113-b7869a24-82aa-44db-930b-d151173d6d1e.png)
 #### Power Report
 ![Screenshot (2105)](https://user-images.githubusercontent.com/120498080/208252633-0f729d19-de3a-46f3-b922-ef13db969ae1.png)
-- Then I proceed for Bitstream Genaration if I have the FPGA Basys3 Board.
+- Then I proceed for Bitstream Generation if I have the FPGA Basys3 Board.
 ## <h1 id="header-3_3">2.
 Running without ILA(Integrated Logic Analyser)</h1>
-I create a project in vivado and I added `mythcore_test_no_ILA.v` as desination source and `test.v` as simulation source and then perform **Simulation>>Elaboration >> Syntheses >> Implemantation >> Bitstream**. and set constrains as shown below.
-For pin selection I refered [Schematic of Basys3 Board](https://digilent.com/reference/_media/reference/programmable-logic/basys-3/basys-3_sch.pdf)
+I create a project in vivado and I added `mythcore_test_no_ILA.v` as the destination source and `test.v` as the simulation source and then perform **Simulation>>Elaboration >> Syntheses >> Implementation>> Bitstream**. and set constraints as shown below.
+For pin selection, I referred to [Schematic of Basys3 Board](https://digilent.com/reference/_media/reference/programmable-logic/basys-3/basys-3_sch.pdf)
 #### Constrains File
 ![Screenshot (2108)](https://user-images.githubusercontent.com/120498080/208255165-9b0db85a-5aba-4444-856b-27b6209a2e3e.png)
-- Finally go to Run and run the Post Implementation Timing Simulation and it will give the same output as before.
+- Finally, go running and run the Post Implementation Timing Simulation and it will give the same output as before.
 #### Post Implementation Timing Simulation
-- This simulation output waveform should match with the Behavioral Simulation output waveform.
+- This simulation output waveform should match the Behavioral Simulation output waveform.
 ![Screenshot (2107)](https://user-images.githubusercontent.com/120498080/208255251-dbd75711-772e-4476-9f44-7c2eff15a031.png)
 **NOTE**
-- **Run Behavioral Simulation** It just take the original design (the written .v file/verilog codes) and run the testbench on it to give the output.
+- **Run Behavioral Simulation** It just takes the original design (the written .v file/verilog codes) and runs the testbench on it to give the output.
-- **Run Post Implementation Timing Simulation** It is creating a Post Implementation Simulation netlist (e.g. - it is completing the synthesis and implementation) and then it is running the testbench in that netlist which is all most close to as of running in a FPGA.
+- **Run Post Implementation Timing Simulation** It is creating a Post Implementation Simulation netlist (e.g. - it is completing the synthesis and implementation) and then it is running the testbench in that netlist which is closest to running in an FPGA.

 # <h1 id="header-4">Day 4 - Introduction To SOFA FPGA Fabric</h1>
 ## <h1 id="header-4_1">SOFA (Skywater Opensource FPGAs)</h1>
-SOFA (Skywater Opensource FPGAs) are a collection of opensource FPGAs IPs using the open-source [Skywater 130nm PDK](https://github.com/google/skywater-pdk) and [OpenFPGA](https://github.com/lnis-uofu/OpenFPGA) framework.
+SOFA (Skywater Opensource FPGAs) is a collection of opensource FPGAs IPs using the open-source [Skywater 130nm PDK](https://github.com/google/skywater-pdk) and [OpenFPGA](https://github.com/lnis-uofu/OpenFPGA) framework.
 Skywater Opensource FPGA (SOFA) is a completely open-source embedded FPGA IP library, including the description of the architecture and layouts that are ready for production.
 As shown in the illustration below, the Synopsys IC Compiler II, OpenFPGA, and Skywater 130nm PDK are used to develop SOFA IPs.
 The design flow runs for a total of 24 hours for each IP.

 The Caravel SoC interface is supported by all SOFA FPGAs.
 With its high-density architecture and low-cost design strategy, we hope to empower embedded applications.